 - 85% experience better quality of life after 6 months.

 At Amen Clinics, we understand the pain and frustration that ADHD can cause for families and adults.
 We approach each individual with a sense of compassion and respect.
-Our experienced clinical staff will take a full history of each patient using The 4 Circles Approach before beginning treatment with SPECT imaging or making other recommendations.
+Our experienced clinical staff will take a full history of each patient using The 4 Circles Approach before beginning ADHD treatment with SPECT imaging or making other recommendations.
 Connect with us today by calling 888-288-9834 to learn more – or take our free assessment to get started!